CBD In Georgia

-CBD in Georgia is a perfect example of a state that is trying to do the right thing for its citizens, but, being overly cautious, has tripped itself up when it comes to medical cannabis and hemp-derived CBD oil.
-Along with laying the stepping stones for a medical marijuana program and legalized hemp cultivation, the state has also set in place some stumbling blocks.
+When in comes to CBD, Georgia is a perfect example of a state that is trying to do the right thing for its citizens, but, being overly cautious, has tripped itself up when it comes to medical cannabis and hemp-derived CBD oil.
+With laying the stepping stones for a medical marijuana program and legalized hemp cultivation, the state set in place some stumbling blocks.

 For more than eight decades, Georgia has had in place highly conservative cannabis laws.
 Being caught with the slightest amount of marijuana could land you in jail.
 Not only that, the farming of hemp, marijuana’s non-buzz-inducing cousin, had also been illegal for decades.

 In 2015, the state passed a bill that didn’t exactly legalize medical marijuana.
 Rather it provided patients suffering from a shortlist of medical conditions with a legal defense should they be caught with particular marijuana products.

 Cannabis oil only is what the law applied to — no smoking or vaping — and only to oils with under .5 percent THC (the compound that causes intoxication).
 Under this law, even if you’re a medical marijuana patient, if you were caught with smokable, vapable, or edible cannabis products or cannabis oils with greater than .5 percent THC, you could be prosecuted for possession of marijuana.

 Moreover, under the law, CBD oils, even those containing only traces of THC, was just as illegal as marijuana for everyone but card-carrying medical patients.
 (Interestingly, that didn’t and still doesn’t stop some Georgia retailers from selling CBD oil and other CBD-infused products.)